stuible/VCH-homehealth/pages/modules/person-centred-care/more/chronic.md

     - part: half
       title: Self Reflection
       text: Not all chronic health challenges are physical.
-Watch the Living with Mental Health video and reflect.
+Watch the video “Living with Mental Health” and reflect.
       youtube: https://www.youtube.com/embed/ezI2W32yNg8

   - section:
     - part: full
       title: Anxiety and Depression
-      text: Indicate which signs and symptoms go with the underlying issue by dragging and dropping
+      text: Drag and drop the sign/symptom to its corresponding underlying issue.
       spacer: ""
     - part: full
       quiz-matching: